 Diffie isn't positioned as a "better Playwright."
 It's positioned as an alternative for teams that can't or don't want to invest in a framework — any framework, including the best one.

 Playwright is a framework, and frameworks require investment.
-Using Playwright effectively means: learning the API (selectors, locators, assertions, fixtures), understanding patterns (page objects, test isolation, parallel execution strategy), setting up CI integration (Docker images, sharding, reporting), and maintaining everything over time.
+Using Playwright effectively means learning the API, understanding patterns like page objects and test isolation, setting up CI integration with Docker images and sharding, and maintaining everything over time.
+This is a real investment, but it's also a well-understood one with strong documentation and community support.

-A senior engineer can write good Playwright tests.
-But building a Playwright test suite that stays reliable as the application grows requires test architecture decisions: how to organize tests, how to manage test data, how to handle authentication across tests, how to structure page objects for reusability.
-These are software engineering problems layered on top of the testing problem.
+A senior engineer can write good Playwright tests quickly.
+Building a suite that stays reliable as the application grows requires test architecture decisions — organizing tests, managing test data, handling authentication, structuring page objects.
+These are software engineering problems, but they're the same problems you solve in your application code, using familiar patterns.

-The solution isn't a better framework — it's removing the developer bottleneck.
-When a product manager can type "verify the pricing page shows the annual discount when the toggle is switched" and create a working test, testing is no longer competing with feature work for developer attention.
-QA specialists, support engineers, and product managers can contribute test coverage directly.
+Diffie addresses this by making test creation accessible to non-developers.
+When a product manager can type "verify the pricing page shows the annual discount when the toggle is switched" and create a working test, testing no longer competes with feature work for developer attention.
+The tradeoff is that natural language tests don't benefit from code review workflows or the precision of programmatic assertions.

 When to Choose Playwright